Table of Contents

 Celiac artery compression syndrome

-This syndrome, also called Dunbar syndrome, is a condition characterized by abdominal pain associated with meals, weight loss and abdominal bruit.
-It is a result of the external compression of the celiac artery and celiac plexus by the median arcuate ligament.
+Celiac artery compression syndrome, also called the celiac axis syndrome, median arcuate ligament syndrome, or Dunbar syndrome, is a condition characterized by chronic recurrent abdominal pain that is associated with meals, weight loss, and abdominal bruit.
+It is a result of the external compression of the celiac artery by the median arcuate ligament.

-It is diagnosed clinically after excluding other causes of abdominal pain.
-The diagnosis can be confirmed with ultrasound, CT scan or MRI.
-Treatment is usually surgical excision of the constricting median arcuate ligament and the celiac ganglion.
+The diagnosis can be confirmed with imaging modalities such as ultrasound, CT angiography, or MR angiography.
+Treatment is the surgical excision of the constricting median arcuate ligament to decompress the celiac artery.

 Superior mesenteric artery syndrome

-This is a rare syndrome and is caused by the compression of the last part of the duodenum by the SMA and the abdominal aorta.
-It has to be differentiated from celiac artery compression syndrome as well as nutcracker syndrome.
+This rare syndrome is caused by the compression of the distal third of the duodenum between SMA and the abdominal aorta.
+It should be differentiated from celiac artery compression syndrome as well as the nutcracker syndrome.

-It is characterized by severe, stabbing, post-meal, abdominal pain, early satiety, nausea and vomiting.
-Early diagnosis is difficult but essential as delay can lead to severe dehydration, malnutrition, electrolyte abnormalities, etc. Treatment consists of medical management and, in severe cases, surgical bypass.
+It is characterized by a severe, stabbing, post-meal, abdominal pain, early satiety, nausea, and vomiting.
+Early diagnosis is difficult but essential as delay can lead to severe dehydration, malnutrition, and electrolyte abnormalities.
+Treatment consists of medical management and, in severe cases, surgical bypass.

-In the saggital or transverse plane, the abdominal aorta and the SMA appear like a nutcracker with a nut (the left renal vein) in its jaws, hence the name.
+In the sagittal or transverse plane, the abdominal aorta and SMA appear like a nutcracker with a nut (the left renal vein) in its jaws.
 The diagnosis of the syndrome is usually confirmed with left renal venography.
-Treatment consists of endovascular stenting/renal vein re-implantation depending on the severity of the symptoms.
+Treatment consists of endovascular stenting or renal vein re-implantation depending on the severity of the symptoms.

 Superior mesenteric artery thrombosis